the girl & the boat

 Ron, who played the father, was just the right fit.
 He is a kind and friendly person with acting chops.
 He was mean and rough as his character called for, but warm between takes.
 This kept the mood light on set.
 We felt comfortable, and this was crucial especially because we were in such tight quarters.

 I moved through the day by keeping a general eye on things.
 This was where I was able to meet everyone.
 I believe that worked for the others and I am so grateful for that.
-And even though I felt prepared to operate the follow focus, it was nice to have that out of mind.
 There were a lot of things to have my hands on throughout the day and I felt free to support and keep things fluid.

 Most significant, I tried to remember to look up and out at times.
-I wanted to remember where I was and that I was on a boat, recording footage on a beautiful day in San Francisco.
+I wanted to remember that I was on a boat recording footage on a beautiful day.
 This is not a bad way to live!
 I felt glad and calm amidst a more stormy inner mindset that I had put to rest inside.

 Photos by Christy Curry